Linear complementary pairs of skew constacyclic codes

 This contrasts with the situation for non-skew constacyclic codes, described in \cite[Section II]{Guneri18}.

-A few criteria for determining whether a pair of skew \( \lambda \)-constacyclic codes constitute a linear complementary pair of codes are given in Theorem \ref{thm:LCP}.
+A few criteria for determining whether a pair of skew \( \lambda \)-constacyclic codes constitutes a linear complementary pair of codes are given in Theorem \ref{thm:LCP}.
 This result generalizes \cite[Theorem 2]{BBB21}, which deals with the case where the pairs are constructed by a code and its dual (for two different notions of dual), which requires \( \lambda^2 = 1 \).
 We also describe skew BCH constacyclic codes of designed distance in Definition \ref{defnBCHlike}, giving a result that allows the construction of LCPs of skew BCH constacyclic codes with designed security parameters in Theorem \ref{thm:BCHLCP}.
 By studying Hamming weight-preserving isomorphisms and automorphisms and using Theorem \ref{thm:LCP}, this work also describes a few procedures for constructing LCPs of codes while controlling the security parameters.